 - Check for Recalls online: To provide better service in alerting the American people to unsafe, hazardous or defective products, six federal agencies with vastly different jurisdictions have joined together to create www.recalls.gov, a ‘one-stop-shop’ for U.S. Government Recalls.

 - How Much Does it Cost You to Drive?
-AAA has created a brochure and provided an in-depth explanation to help you understand what it costs to drive your car.
-This data is dated 2016.
+AAA has published driving costs since 1950 (that year driving a car 10,000 miles cost $0.09 per mile and gas cost $0.27 a gallon).
+The most current brochure and provided an in-depth explanation to helps you understand what it costs to drive your car.

 - My Little Libraries promote literacy and the love of reading.
 Did you know there are over 50,000 Little Free Library book exchanges around the world?

 - The Cost of Raising a child: BabyCenter.com allows you to plug in certain variables to determine the cost of child rearing (with all the pertinent disclaimers, of course).